-O'Briens Crossing Day Visitor Area (Lerderderg River Heritage River, Lerderderg State Park)
+O'Briens Crossing Day Visitor Area (Lerderderg State Park, Lerderderg River Heritage River)

 Explore

-O'Briens Crossing Day Visitor Area (Lerderderg River Heritage River, Lerderderg State Park)
+O'Briens Crossing Day Visitor Area (Lerderderg State Park, Lerderderg River Heritage River)

 Accessed from O’Briens Rd, in the northern end of the park, O’Briens Crossing Day Visitor Area is nestled by the banks of the Lerderderg River beneath the shelter of tall gum trees.
 Picnic facilities including tables and toilets will help you enjoy a picnic before setting out on one of the adjacent walks, where you can explore the rugged terrain of Lerderderg Gorge.
-Dogs are welcome at O’Briens Crossing, although must be on-lead.
+Dogs are welcome at O’Briens Crossing Day Visito Area, although must be on-lead.

 The more adventurous East Walk – Cowans Track Loop Walk, follows the alongside the Lerderderg River before looping back through rugged bushland.
-Dogs are not permitted on East Walk.
+Dogs are not permitted on the East Walk-Cowan Track Loop.

 Camping is available at the nearby Lerderderg Gorge campground.